Engineering education: Germany

 In Germany, the term Ingenieur (engineer) is legally protected and may only be used by graduates of a university degree program in engineering.
 Such degrees are offered by universities (Universitäten), including Technische Universitäten (universities of technology) and Technische Hochschulen, or Fachhochschulen (universities of applied sciences).

 Since the Bologna reforms, students receive a bachelor's degree (3–4 years of studies), optionally followed by a master's degree (1–2 years of studies).
 Prior to the country adopting the Bologna system, the first and only pre-doctorate degree received after completing engineering education at university was the German Diplomingenieur (Dipl.-Ing.).
 The engineering doctorate is the Doktoringenieur (Dr.-Ing.).

-The quality of German engineering expertise has long been much vaunted, especially in the field of mechanical engineering.
-This is supported by the degree to which the various theories governing aerodynamics and structural mechanics are named after German scientists and engineers such as Ludwig Prandtl.
-German engineers have also been praised at being very practical (i.e. skilled at physical work related to their discipline), ascribed to the high quality of the apprenticeship courses many German engineers go through as part of their education.

 Italy

 In Italy, the engineering degree and "engineer" title is delivered by polytechnic universities upon completion of 3 years of studies (laurea).
 Additional master's degree (2 years) and doctorate programs (3 years) provide the title of "dottore di ricerca in ingegneria".
 Students that started studies in polytechnic universities before 2005 (when Italy adopted the Bologna declaration) need to complete a 5-year program to get the engineer title.
 In this case the master's degree is obtained after 1 year of studies.

 Only people with an engineer title can be employed as "engineers".
 Still, some with competence and experience in an engineering field that do not have such a title, can still be employed to perform engineering tasks as "specialist", "assistant", "technologist" or "technician".
 But, only engineers can take legal responsibility and provide guarantee upon the work done by a team in their area of expertise.
 Sometimes a company working in this area, which temporarily does not have any employees with an engineer title must pay for an external service of an engineering audit to provide legal guarantee for their products or services.